-The eastern half of the unitary area is reclaimed high quality agricultural land on the flat fens.
+The eastern half of the district is reclaimed high quality agricultural land on the flat fens.
 Originally the margins would have consisted of wet woods and carrs of alder, birch, ash and oak, edging onto vast tracts of brackish marsh, river plains and reeds.

 To the west of the City the land becomes more undulating and forms the eastern extent of the Rockingham Forest character area.
-There are numerous ancient woodlands in this area, many of which are of high nature-conservation interest which are attractive landscape features in their own right.
+There are frequent ancient woodlands, many of which are of high nature-conservation interest which are attractive landscape features in their own right.
 Fields and roads are bound with trees and hedgerows which link a patchwork of woods.
 These woods, the remnants of the Rockingham Forest, survive in western Peterborough.

-Early settlements such as those found at Flag Fen and Barnack led to the clearance of the forest.
+Early settlements such as those found at Flag Fen, and Barnack led to the clearance of the forest.
 Later as sea levels dropped and man drained the Fens so his impact on the treescape became even greater.

-The rate of change has increased rapidly in the last two hundred years, resulting in the landscape developing into that which we see today.
-In the Fens there are a few very small remnants of wet woodlands; here the trees that line the roads linking the Fen communities form the main character.
+The rate of change has increased in the last two hundred years, with the landscape developing into that which we see today.
+In the Fens there are a few very small remnants of the wet woods; here the trees that line the roads linking the Fen communities form the main character.